 They are busy.
 Your email is sitting in an inbox with 200 other emails.
 They intended to respond.
 They got pulled into something else.
 They forgot.

-They are not ready.
+They aren't ready.
 The timing is wrong.
-They are interested but not now.
+They're interested but not now.
 Your follow-up keeps you visible for when the timing changes.

 They need more information.
-The proposal was not enough to decide.
-They need another touchpoint — a case study, a conversation, a reference — to feel confident.
+The proposal wasn't enough to decide.
+They need another touchpoint - a case study, a conversation, a reference - to feel confident.

 They are evaluating alternatives.
 They are comparing you to other options.
 The one who follows up stays top-of-mind.
 The one who disappears loses by default.